The concept of cracking games and then pirating them online is largely a concern reserved for the premium PC games space.

 What are the other industries that use your services?

-AppSealing delivers Robust Application Security to industries globally who are willing to protect their applications.
-Our services are used by brands from Fintech, O2O, Movie apps, E-commerce, Publics apps and other customer-facing applications
+AppSealing delivers Robust In-App Protection to industries globally who are willing to protect their applications.
+Our services are used by brands from Fintech apps, O2O, Movie apps, E-commerce, Publics apps and other customer-facing applications

 What is AppSealing's pricing plan?
 Is it affordable for small studios?